Mindful Eating and Orthorexia with Abbey Sharp

 Abbey: Orthorexia is defined as righteous eating.
 I like to think about it as clean eating going to an extreme.
-Where there is no flexibility in a set of rules that you have set for yourself, fire With a desire to eat well or healthy, however you define that.
+Where there is no flexibility in a set of rules that you have set for yourself, with a desire to eat well or healthy, however you define that.
 Unlike traditional eating disorders where the goal is to lose weight, or control one's body size or shape, the goal is to eat as healthy as one possibly can.
-People definition’s of healthy are really quite different.
+People's definitions of healthy are really quite different.
 Even when I was struggling, which was about 15 years ago, I was terrified of sugars.
-Depending on your relationship with food, I've seen people who are on specific diet (like kept for example) and who are also still struggling with orthorexic tendencies.
+Depending on your relationship with food, I've seen people who are on specific diet and who are also still struggling with orthorexic tendencies.
 There is a place for all the specific diets if they actually benefit us.
-But when it starts to interfere with her daily activities and our enjoyment of life, that’s when we really see we have an issue on our hands.
+But when it starts to interfere with daily activities and our enjoyment of life, that’s when we really see we have an issue on our hands.

 Graydon: It doesn't officially fall under the mental health umbrella, but it should.

 Abbey: Absolutely.
 It is a mental health issue and deserves to be treated as such.
 We need more people understanding the signs and symptoms so we can intervene on an earlier stage, before it’s damaging.

 Graydon: This is so fascinating to me.
 My products are really a manifestation of my relationship with wellness and food.
 Do you think because there's so much processed food out there, that people are becoming more rigid?